 Don’t throw away your old clothes, furniture, etc… donate them!

 Fabric takes a long time to decompose – up to 50 years.
-And a lot of today’s clothes contain synthetic materials like nylon and spandex that harm the environment and the artificial fibers take much longer to compose than natural materials.
+And a lot of today’s clothes contain synthetic materials like nylon and spandex that harm the environment and the artificial fibers take much longer to decompose than natural materials.

 Luckily, there are lots of alternatives.
 You can donate your clothes to goodwill organizations in your area!
 Some resellers will pay you for your items.
-And with the modern online marketplace, there also happen to be several options to sell your giveaway pile clothes online.
+And with the modern online marketplace, there also happen to be several options to sell your giveaway pile of clothes online.